-For editors receiving an honorarium the Publisher (BCS Publishing Department or third party publisher as appropriate) will provide a contract outlining their responsibilities and terms of office.
+For journal editors, the Publisher (BCS Publishing Department or third party publisher as appropriate) will provide a contract outlining their responsibilities and terms of office.

 All BCS publications should have an appropriate level of peer review to control the quality of the material.
-Guidance on peer review processes is available at (link to be added).
+Guidance on peer review processes is available from the BCS Publishing Department.
 For all BCS publications the editor’s decision is final.

 Sales and distribution